jaimetur/PhotoMigrator/help/0-configuration-file.md

 > This means a value edited in the Web UI or written in `Config.ini` will be ignored on restart if the corresponding environment variable is still set.

 ## Google Takeout Section:
 In this section you don't have to provide any settings (it is here for futures purposes):

+## iCloud Takeout Section:
+In this section you don't have to provide any settings (it is here for futures purposes):

 ## Synology Photos Section: